awheeler294/resume/resume.md

 # Andrew Wheeler
 ##### awheeler294@gmail.com | (425) 367-3402

-#### Skills

-* Rust, Python, Javascript, PHP, C#, Java
-* SQL, HTML/CSS, Bash
-* Linux, REST, Microservices, Concurrency
-* Embedded Development, Embedded UI, Microcontrollers

 #### About
-Software Engineer with 7 years of experience.
-I have extensive experience in Rust and Python, working in embedded development and backend web streaming services, with a small amount of full-stack web development experience.
+Software Engineer with over 7 years of experience.
+Extensive experience in Rust and Python, working in embedded development and back-end web streaming services, with some full-stack web development experience.
 I enjoy working at scale, both large and small.
 I like to build APIs and interfaces that are simple to use and easy to understand, backed by automated tests.
 I love to learn and expand my technical skills, and I'm open to opportunities outside my core experience.

+#### Skills

+* Rust, Python, Javascript, PHP, C#, Java, C, C++
+* SQL, HTML/CSS, Bash, Docker, Git, NGINX, Nix
+* Linux, REST, Microservices, Concurrency, Distributed Systems
+* Embedded Development, Embedded UI, Microcontrollers

 #### Work History

-##### Embedded Software Engineer: Weber-Stephens Products
+##### Embedded Software Engineer: Weber
 ###### June 2022 - Oct 2023 | Remote

 - Embedded development in Rust for the Weber Connect smart grilling platform